 Summary

-The wireless communication using germicidal light frequencies is a system and method for transmitting and receiving data using light.
-The system communicates data using light of a germicidal frequency – Far UV.
+The system for wireless communication using germicidal light frequencies is a system and method for transmitting and receiving data using light.
+The system communicates data using light of a germicidal.
+Specifically, a wavelength and data frequency in a narrow band of the electromagnetic spectrum commonly referred to as Far UVC

-Far UV is a specific spectrum of ultraviolet (UV) light.
+Far UVC is a specific spectrum of ultraviolet (UV) light.
 The ultraviolet spectrum is a band of electromagnetic radiation with a higher energy, thus shorter wavelengths, than visible light.

-With respect to this system, the UV light frequencies of interest UVGI, defined as 250–280 nm, Far UV, defined as 200–230 nm, and vacuum-UV, defined as VUV, at 100–200 nm.
+With respect to this system, the UV light wavelengths and data-bearing frequencies of interest are known as active personnel ultraviolet germicidal irradiation (AP-UVGI) located in the Far-UVC portion of the electromagnetic spectrum, defined as 200–230 nm, which is a subset of wavelength spectrum known as UVC, defined as 200–280 nm.
+Far UV-C defined as 200- 230 nm, located between UV-B, defined as 280–315 nm, and vacuum-UV, defined as VUV, at 100–200 nm.

-The preferred band of frequencies for communication is a 23nm band, 207–230 nanometer wavelengths.

-Ideally, the preferred frequencies are biased toward the 207 nm wavelengths because the higher frequencies may have lower safe thresholds for human exposure.
-A preferred ideal frequency is 222 nm.

-This frequency range is unique because it sanitizes air and surfaces while being unable to penetrate the nucleus of skin cells.
+The preferred band of frequencies for communication is a 23nm band, within FAR UV-C 207–230 nanometer wavelengths, utilizing communication frequencies between 1448.27 terahertz (THz) and 1303.44 THz.
+Ideally, the preferred frequencies are biased toward the 207 nm wavelengths because the lower frequencies may exceed safe thresholds for human exposure in occupied spaces.
+A preferred ideal human-safe germicidal frequency bandwidth for communications is between 1448 – 1332 THz, where peak transmission power centers near 1,369 THz with a peak photon energy ideally above 5.51eV (225nm) and below 5.84eV (212nm).This frequency range is unique because it sanitizes air and surfaces while being unable to penetrate the nucleus of living skin and eye cells.
 Thus, it is safe for continuous exposure at the levels required to sanitize air and surfaces.

-This is unlike radio waves, which damage tissues and may alter DNA.
+This is unlike radio waves, which damage tissues and may serve as a catalyst to alter DNA.
 The concern about limiting exposure to radio waves has resulted in Specific Absorption Rate (SAR) limitations set by the Federal Communications Commission (FCC).
-Despite these limitations, concerns remain that exposure to radiation that penetrates the skin may result in cellular damage.
-Thus, the ability to transmit data without penetrating the skin — creating a zero-SAR, RF safe solution — is of great interest.
+Despite these limitations, concerns remain that exposure to radiation that penetrates the skin deep into the body may result in cellular damage.
+Thus, the ability to transmit data without penetrating the skin — creates a zero-SAR, communications device, an RF safe solution — is of great interest.

-The Far UV band is also ideal for communication due to the low risk of interference.
-Prior art light communication systems used frequencies that are subject to interference, including from sunlight.
+The Far UVC band is also ideal for communication due to the low risk of interference.
+Prior art light communication systems used frequencies that are subject to interference, including solar radiation from the sun.

 This makes prior art systems susceptible to events such as solar flares, reducing reliability and efficiency.
 Users will not tolerate low data speeds in an office environment due to events such as solar flares.
+Prior art systems using longer wavelengths of solar-blind UV may penetrate window covering and travel outside a secure zone.
+Military applications using germicidal communications won’t need to cover thin windows used by a mobile command unit and will utilize frequencies of the highest levels of atmospheric absorption while remaining within guidelines for detectable ozone levels before transmitting sensitive data to limit unauthorized access from an unobstructed line of sight view to a germicidal communications network component.

-The Far-UV wavelengths are not susceptible to solar interference because any Far-UV light that originates from outside Earth is filtered out by the ozone layer.
-Thus, any Far-UV light in an office environment is from an artificial source.
+The Far-UVC wavelengths are not susceptible to solar interference because any Far-UVC light that originates from outside Earth is filtered out by the ozone layer.
+Thus, any Far-UVC light in an office environment is from an artificial source.